How to Undo Changes in Excel After Saving and Closing [2026]

 ✅ Here’s how to get your Excel files back step-by-step:

-Step 2: Once the scan finishes, navigate to the Documents tab—this is where WinfrGUI organizes files by type, so look specifically for Excel file extensions like .xls or .xlsx.
+Step 2: Click Quick Scan to start searching for recoverable files.
+Go to the Documents tab, where WinfrGUI organizes files by type.
+Look for Excel file extensions like .xls or .xlsx.

-Step 3: Preview the files to make sure you’ve found the right one, then select it and click Recover.
-Make sure to save the recovered file to a different, safe location—never the original spot—to avoid overwriting any other lost data.
+Step 3: Preview the files to confirm you’ve found the right one.
+Select it and click Recover.
+Always save recovered files to a different location—never the original spot—to avoid overwriting other lost data.

 Here are four additional questions related to undoing changes in Excel after saving and closing.